Please ensure Javascript is enabled for purposes of website accessibility

 This is common practice for major international experiences, particularly where intellectual property and licensing arrangements are involved.

-The City recognises that the community would like more detail and will share further information as soon as it is legally able to do so.
+The City will share further information as soon as it is legally able to do so.

-The City has issued a Public Notice because the Local Government Act 1995 requires community comment to be invited before entering into the proposed lease.
-All comments received will be reviewed and will help inform the final decision.
+The City issued a Public Notice because the Local Government Act 1995 requires community comment to be invited before entering into the proposed lease.
+All submissions received during the public notice period are currently being reviewed and will help inform the final decision.

-4. Why is the public comment period only 14 days?
+4. Why was the public comment period only 14 days?

 The 14-day submission period is a statutory requirement under the Local Government Act 1995 for proposals involving the lease of public land.